yangjackie/futuremat/twodPV/README.md

 ### Key steps in the workflow

-** Building the bulk perovskite library and distorted structures
+***Building the bulk perovskite library and distorted structures***

+The `./bulk_library.py` script sets up calculation folders for bulk perovskites.
+Furthermore, for each perovskite strutures, 10 randomly distorted structures will be made.
+This allows one to assess the energy landscape of perovskites given its chemical compositions ABC3.

-** Energies of the consitituting elements
+***Energies of the consitituting elements***

+The `./elements.py` script sets up calculation folder to perform geometry optimisations on the consitutent elements, from which the energy (chemical potentials) can be extracted for the calculations of the formation energies of different perovskite structures in both the bulk and 2D phases.

-** Building the 2D PV library
+***Building the 2D PV library***

-** Geometry optimisations
+***Geometry optimisations***

 The `./geometry_optimisation.py` module contains codes that ochestrate the geometry optimisation workflow adopted in this work for for all structures.
 Basically all structures will be optimised with full spin polarisation (`ISPIN=2` in VASP).